ohalloranjm/momo/docs/README.md

+Momo takes the following slash commands.

 ### Create & Manage Player Characters

 Each Discord account may have up to five player characters (PCs).

-- `/newpc`: Create a new player character and set it to active.
+- `/newpc`: Create a new player character.
 - `/pclist`: List all of your created PCs.
 - `/switchpc`: Change your active PC to a different PC you’ve already created.
 - `/pcinfo`: Display all information about your active PC.